coploftbas/todos-list/README.md

 # TODOs list

-This application is for adding a list of TODOs using ReactJS, Redux and localStorage.
+This application is for adding TODOs into list using ReactJS, Redux and localStorage.

 ## Features